 Method

-Heat oil and cook the rendang paste until the oil
+Heat oil and fry the rendang paste until the oil

 floats.

-Add star anise, cinnamon, bay leaf, and cloves, and
+Add star anise, cinnamon, bay leaf, and cloves.

-Add the marinated chicken and cook until the gravy
+Add chicken and cook until chicken is cooked.

 No comments: